FaserF/ha-db_infoscreen/README.md

 [![Open your Home Assistant instance and start setting up a new integration.](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start/?domain=db_infoscreen)

+You can set up one sensor per station, except using different `via_stations` configurations.

 ### Configuration Variables
 - **station**: The name of the station or Trip number to be tracked.
   - Please check your station at [dbf.finalrewind.org](https://dbf.finalrewind.org/) if it is working.